ropg/ezTime/README.md

 ### timezoned.rop.nl

 `timezoned.rop.nl` is ezTime's own timezone service that it connects to.
 It is a simple UDP service that gets a packet on UDP port 2342 with the request, and responds with a packet that holds the POSIX information for that timezone (after `OK `) or the error (after `ERR `).
-It will only respond to the same IP-number once every three seconds to prevent being used in dDoS attacks.
+It will only respond to the same IP-number once every three seconds to prevent being used in DDoS attacks.

 The service has the potential of seeing which IP-numbers use ezTime and what timezone data they request.
 Any GeoIP lookups are done against a local database, no third parties are involved.
 The service does not keep logfiles unless something is wrong and needs debugging.
 In such a case any logfiles will be deleted after work is done, but within 48 hours at the latest.